Anthony Haynes writes: Here we bring together our six previous posts on making an impact with research, in one convenient location.

 What does knowledge exchange look like in practice?

+Collaborations governed by an ethic of mutual exchange of knowledge are typified by their non-linear shape.
+That is, interaction between the research team and the partnering organisation(s) does not occur only towards the end of the project, once the research project is nearing completion.
 Instead, interaction — as part of a long-term relationship — begins before the grant proposal is written.
 Knowledge exchange helps researchers to make better informed decisions about what kinds of research projects to envisage and what to bid for.

 And interaction continues during the bid-writing, covered by the necessary non-disclosure agreements.